Asami Konno: Biography

 The news of Konno's acceptance to Keio University was announced on December 11, 2006.
 On December 28, 2006, she confirmed these claims personally, in a message posted on the main Hello!
 Project website.

 Although she was officially no longer part of Hello!
 Project at the time, on January 28, 2007, she appeared on stage at Hello!
 Project's 10th anniversary concert.

 On June 18, 2007, Up-Front Agency confirmed that Konno was returning to Hello!
 Project to rejoin members of Gatas Brilhantes H.P. in the Japanese pop idol group Ongaku Gatas.
 Their first single "Narihajimeta Koi no Bell" was released on August 22, 2007.
 It was stated that Konno would remain an active member within the agency and Ongaku Gatas while continuing her university studies.

 She performed at the Hello Pro Award '09 Elder Club Sotsugyo Kinen Special concert on February 1, 2009.

 In early 2009, Konno graduated from Hello!
 Project with the rest of the Elder Club, though continued as a member of her band Ongaku Gatas, and continuing to tour with them.
 It was announced via the Hello!
 Project official site on October 1, 2010, that she would debut as a reporter for TV Tokyo in April 2011.

-It was announced on Tokyo Hive that she and her co-host would be releasing a single titled "Jyunjyou Fighter".
+It was announced on Tokyo Hive that she and her co-host Moeko Ueda would be releasing a single titled "Jyunjyou Fighter" under the unit name MoexKon.
+The single was released in 2011.

 Konno and fellow former 5th generation member Makoto Ogawa made a special appearance at Morning Musume's Autumn Tour the day before Ai Takahashi's graduation.

-She is married to professional baseball player Toshihiro Sugiura in 2017 and they have four children.
+She married professional baseball player Toshihiro Sugiura on New Year's Day, 2017.
+The couple have four children.